gerickson/openhlx/README.md

 renders concurrent client usage all but unusable when more than one command request and/or response is in flight.

-`hlxsimd` addresses both of these limitations (and points the way for a future effort, `hlxproxyd`) by allowing a number of client connections limited only by the system resources on which it runs and by performing *buffer* at a time input/output, speeding responsiveness of the control protocol by 1,000% or more.
+`hlxsimd` and `hlxproxyd` address both of these limitations by allowing a number of client connections limited only by the system resources on which it runs and by performing *buffer* at a time input/output, speeding responsiveness of the control protocol by 1,000% or more.

 # Getting Started with Open HLX